Skip to main content

 Fast response · Same-day callback · Pay nothing upfront.

-Motorcyclists get blamed in situations that would never get blamed on a driver.
-"I didn't see them" becomes "they were hiding in the blind spot".
-Legal lane filtering gets called illegal lane splitting.
+Motorcyclists get attributed fault in situations where drivers wouldn't.
+"I didn't see them" becomes "the rider was hiding in the blind spot".
+Legal lane filtering gets rebranded as splitting.
 Speed gets assumed, not measured.
-Helmet choice, jacket colour, even the make of bike gets raised.
+Helmet type, jacket colour, the model of bike — things that have nothing to do with what happened get brought up.

 01